LiZheng1997/LiZheng1997/README.md

 ### "Follow Me"
 This project's objective is implementing a visual tracking and control system to satisfy customer's requirments(Following trucks, pedestrians and drones).
 Finally, I used a gimbal camera and a PixKit chassis to achieve a robust visual tracking-by-detection and control system.
 This project sucessfully helps that customer to do further research based on it, more details are released on my [repository](https://github.com/LiZheng1997/Follow-Me).

+### End-to-End Robot Control based on Events
+This end-to-end robot control project is similar with my **miro-cv-system** project, both of them are using a end-to-end paradigm to control a mobile robots with differential base.
+However, this project is based on event cameras and implemented with a Spiking Neural Network rather than ANN.
+More details can be found on my [academic page](https://neuronsvision.com/projects/Event_based_Robot_Control_project/) and [repository](https://github.com/Bluet-NeuroRobotics/Training-Neural-Networks-for-Event-Based-End-to-End-Robot-Control).

 ### "POSP"
 POSP is a project for Picking Out Single Package on a long conveyor belt.
 This algorithm must work with a Depth Camear, like Realsense D415/D435(I used a D415 in this project).
 All codes can be accessed from my [repository](https://github.com/LiZheng1997/POSP).